Presiding Bishop backs US deal: CEN 2.23.08 February 23, 2008

 Florida Bishops Speak out Concerning Terry Schiavo: TLC 3.29.05 March 29, 2005

-Posted by geoconger in Abortion/Euthanasia, Central Florida, Living Church, Southeast Florida.add a comment
+Posted by geoconger in Abortion/Euthanasia/Biotechnology, Central Florida, Living Church, Southeast Florida.comments closed

 As Terry Schiavo was clinging to life in a Pinellas Park hospice, two Florida bishops have written to their dioceses offering moral guidance and presenting questions about ethics and the law at the end of life.